charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 title: "The (Abridged) Skywalker Paradigm"
 date: 2016-05-27
 image: "/thumbnails/the-abridged-skywalker-paradigm.png"
-description: "I'm not trying to tell you about the plot holes in Star Wars - I'm telling you there are NO plot holes in Star Wars."
+description: "I'm not trying to tell you about the plot holes in Star Wars -- I'm telling you there are NO plot holes in Star Wars."
 author: charles
 ---

 Some time ago, I stumbled upon The [Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/), a sort of Star Wars conspiracy theory.
 Here's how it introduces itself:

 > The Skywalker Paradigm is a way of viewing the Star Wars movies that adds enormous clarity to every facet of the story.
-I'm not trying to tell you about the plot holes in Star Wars - I'm telling you there are NO plot holes in Star Wars. ...
+I'm not trying to tell you about the plot holes in Star Wars -- I'm telling you there are NO plot holes in Star Wars. ...
 The movies stand by themselves, like a History Channel documentary about World War II, pieced together from found footage and records.
 The story is there already -- you've just always misunderstood it.
-It's okay - everybody else did too.
+It's okay -- everybody else did too.

 <!-- Autocard sanity check: <a class="card">Murder of Crows</a> -->

-As much as I am embarrassed to admit it, the site sucked me in.
-It felt like a real argument... buried in forty thousand words of sentence fragments, terrible formatting, and redundant information.
+The site sucked me in.
+It felt like a real argument... buried in forty thousand words of sentence fragments, mid-nineties formatting, and redundant information.

-I read through it, mapped out the core of the theory, and cut out the peripheral bits (some of which were given *considerable* discussion).
-Some angles were unclear or lacking, so I had to add a bit of my own interpretation.
+I read through it and mapped out the core of the theory.
+Some peripheral bits got cut.
+Some weak angles got patched with my own interpretations.
 The following is what I came up with.
-For your reading pleasure, I give you *The Abridged Skywalker Paradigm*.
+For your reading pleasure: *The Abridged Skywalker Paradigm*.

 ## Before Episode I

 For a thousand generations, the galaxy was governed as the [Old Republic](http://starwars.wikia.com/wiki/Galactic_Republic).
-This rule was enforced by the [Jedi knights](http://starwars.wikia.com/wiki/Jedi_Order), a religious order of "despotic samurai thugs".
+Republic authority was enforced by the [Jedi knights](http://starwars.wikia.com/wiki/Jedi_Order), a religious order of "despotic samurai thugs".
 The Jedi wield lightsabers, powerful weapons which can cut through anything and act as perfect foils to the blasters employed by the rest of the galaxy.

 ![](/assets/images/tasp/jedi_due_process.jpg)
 *Source: [The Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/a_leiaknew_anh_comp.html)*